Azure/azure-iot-device-ecosystem/Azure_Certified_Device/docs/Getting-started-with-the-Azure-Certified-Device-portal.md

 1. Sign into the [certification portal](https://certify.azure.com) with your company MPN account.

     > [!IMPORTANT]
-    > For publishing your device on Device Catalog your company must have a work/school Azure Active Directory account and [valid MPN (Microsoft Partner Network) account](https://partner.microsoft.com/en-US/).
+    > For publishing your device on Device Catalog your company must have a work/school Azure Active Directory account and [valid MPN (Microsoft Partner Network) account](https://partner.microsoft.com/en-US/). </br> </br>
+    > If you encounter any issues related to your MPN account, please check your account status on the Partner Center dashboard.
+You may need to verify your account via email verification.
+For all other issues, please raise a support ticket on your [Partner Center dashboard](https://partner.microsoft.com/en-US/dashboard/support/servicerequests/create?stage=1).
+For more information about filing a ticket, view the [guidance here](https://docs.microsoft.com/en-us/partner-center/report-problems-with-partner-center).
+Once you completed this, please reach out to [iotcert@microsoft.com](iotcert@microsoft.com) for further assistance.

 1. On the home screen, click `Create new project`